Foat/foat.github.io/_posts/articles/2015-06-02-java-aspects-using-spring-aop-and-aspectj.markdown

 ## Example function
 As a starting point we will use [Spring Boot].
 It is an excellent framework with the help of which you can quickly build a test [Spring Framework] application.

-First, we create a simple method which takes number as a string and adds multiplication symbol to the end of the number.
+First, we create a simple method which takes a number as a string and adds the multiplication symbol to the end of the number.

 {% highlight java linenos=table %}
 @RequestMapping(value = "/multiply", method = RequestMethod.GET)